irdin-pekaric/WACCO2025/README.md

     - modify_model.py: This code is a template in order to modify a topic model previously trained.
     - functions.py: This code contains multiple functions used in topic_modeling.py and modify_model.py
     - prompts.py: This code only contains prompts used for the LLAMA-2 labeling of the topics
+    - pip_requirements_for_wsdm.txt: This is not code but it contains the pip requirements used for the topic modeling.
+In the code we used GPU acceleration with cuml, which might need to be downloaded separately, for more informations see: https://maartengr.github.io/BERTopic/getting_started/tips_and_tricks/tips_and_tricks.html#speed-up-umap

 Experiments/Results:
 - The topic model parameters from our experiments (topic-model-parameter-experiments.xlsx).